-If you are resident of the UK, the EU, or California, we are required to obtain your consent for all non-essential and/or strictly necessary cookies used on our website.
-You can block cookies (including essential cookies) at any time by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-However, if you use being your browser settings to block essential cookies you may not be able to access all or parts of our site.
+You can block cookies at any time by activating the setting on your browser that allows you to refuse the placing of all or some cookies.
+However, if you use your browser settings to block essential cookies you may not be able to access all or parts of our sites.

 a user’s actions, and to identify users who have previously visited

 your display preferences, such as contrast, colour settings or font size